 Hannu Rajaniemi is a Ph.
 D. in string theory and fellow SU alumni best known for his popular science fiction trilogy The Quantum Thief [Jean Le Flambeur].
-His work has risen to prominence both because of its own merits but also because of the legend surrounding his signing up with a major book publisher.
-Rajaniemi has been suggested numerous times as a strong guest-candidate for my podcast and I am extremely happy to have had the opportunity to finally fulfill those requests.
+His work has risen to prominence both because of its merits and the legend surrounding his signing up with a major book publisher.
+Rajaniemi has been suggested numerous times as a strong guest candidate for my podcast and I am extremely happy to have had the opportunity to finally fulfill those requests.

 The Quantum Thief Book Trailer: